felixmatt/shyft/README.md

 TESTING
 =======

-The way to test SHyFT is by running:
+The way to test Shyft is by running:

 ```bash
 $ nosetests